blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 30ft
 Duration: Concentration, 1 minute
-All creatures of your choosing within range must succeed a wisdom save to avoid being charmed.
+You hold up a gem.
+All creatures of your choice within range must succeed a wisdom save to avoid being charmed.
 While charmed, a creature uses their movement to safely approach the gem, and covet it.
 If the creature takes damage, the charm ends on it.
 ```

 ```